 Strong governance is key to the department delivering outcomes in controlled, transparent and accountable ways, and serving its customers efficiently and effectively.

-The governance framework outlines the principles, practices and tools we need to ensure our approach to governance is consistent and coordinated.
+The department’s governance framework comprises the principles, practices and tools we need to ensure our approach to governance is consistent and coordinated.
 Major elements include:

-- coordinated business planning which reflects the department’s Strategic Plan
+- coordinated business planning which reflects the department’s Corporate Plan

-- developed the 2015-19 Strategic Plan.
-The plan outlines the department’s strategic direction, and includes the vision, mission, themes and priorities that shape our business planning
+- developed the 2015-16 Corporate Plan.
+The plan outlines the department’s purpose and includes the vision, mission, themes and priorities that shape our business planning

 - improved risk management through regular reviews, management of enterprise risk interdependencies, and governance of risk through the department’s Risk, Business Continuity and Security Committee

 The department’s governance committee structure at 30 June 2016 includes the Executive Committee and 7 supporting governance committees that provide advice and assurance to the Executive Committee.
 A number of the committees also have an independent chair and/or members who are senior experienced professionals outside of the organisation who provide an additional level of independent oversight and advice.

 Executive Committee-provides advice to the Secretary who has overall accountability to support the Minister in delivering the department’s responsibilities and contributing to broader government priorities.
 The committee advises on the department’s strategic directions, and on significant management and investment decisions.
 It also monitors financial performance, risk and compliance standards.
 The Secretary chairs the committee which meets weekly.

 Audit committee-reviews and gives independent advice and assurance about the appropriateness of the department’s financial and performance reporting, and systems of risk oversight, risk management, and internal control.
 This committee has 4 independent members: Mr Mark Ridley as Chair and Ms Jenny Morison, Mr Nick Baker and Mr Andrew Dix.
 The Audit Committee meets at least quarterly.